LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

       `Install-Module -Name ExchangeOnlineManagement`

     **Note:** During the initial lab setup (script) ran at the beginning of this exercise, the Exchange Online Management Module was installed.
-However, to familiarize yourself with the install process, we are outlining the detailed steps to manually install it.
+However, to familiarize yourself with the install process, we're outlining the detailed steps to manually install it.
 You may receive a warning that this module is already installed - ignore this.

 4. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**

-5. If you are prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All**.
+5. If you're prompted to confirm whether you want to install the module from an untrusted repository (PSGallery), enter **A** to select **[A] Yes to All**.

 6. At the command prompt, type the following command and press Enter: